NeuralEnsemble/Networks_SIG/README.md

 ## Outputs

-The following publications are related to the activities of this SIG.
+The following publications are related to the activities of this WG.

-**Note: these have not been specifically coordinated/funded/directed through this SIG, but feature authors from multiple labs who are members of this SIG and are in line with the goals of the wider group.**
+**Note: these have not been specifically coordinated/funded/directed through this WG, but feature authors from multiple labs who are members of this WG and are in line with the goals of the wider group.**

 Padraig Gleeson, Matteo Cantarelli, Boris Marin, Adrian Quintana, Matt Earnshaw, Sadra Sadeh, Eugenio Piasini, Justas Birgiolas, Robert C. Cannon, N. Alex Cayco-Gajic,